This series of articles about credit cards, points and miles, and budgeting for travel is brought to you in partnership with The Points Guy.

 Overview of the Chase Sapphire Preferred

 The Chase Sapphire Preferred is a popular choice for travel enthusiasts looking to maximize their rewards.
 With its solid sign-up bonus, bonus rewards in multiple categories and transfer partners, it provides a versatile way to earn and redeem points.
-The main perk of this card includes a substantial welcome bonus worth $750 towards travel purchases.
+The main perk of this card includes a substantial welcome bonus worth $750 towards travel purchases when you redeem through Chase Travel℠.
 You can also transfer them to 14 airline and hotel partners at a 1:1 ratio.
-If you frequently travel outside of the United States, it's important to know that this card waives foreign transaction fees
+If you frequently travel outside of the United States, it's important to know that this card waives foreign transaction fees.

 Pros

-• Generous welcome bonus: The Chase Sapphire Preferred offers 75,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's over $900 when you redeem through Chase Travel℠.
+• Generous welcome bonus: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel℠.
 This bonus could be a substantial boost to your rewards balance and increase your travel budget.

 • Flexible rewards program: The Chase Sapphire Preferred offers a valuable rewards program.
 Cardholders earned points on every purchase and they could redeem these points for travel through the Chase Travel℠ portal, for statement credits or travel partner transfers.